kakao/n2/docs/benchmark.rst

 ==============================================================================

 This page is a detailed explanation of how we performed benchmark experiments.

 You can also see benchmarks of ANN libraries in Python at `ann-benchmarks.com`_.
-Note that as of Oct 8, 2020, N2 v0.1.6 is used in that benchmark, and we are continuing our efforts to improve N2 performance.
+Note that N2 v0.1.6 is used in `ann-benchmarks.com`_ (last checked on October 8th, 2020)
+and we are continuing our efforts to improve N2 performance.